Stephanie Ludi: Early life and education

 Ludi grew up in San Diego, California, where her parents worked as a medical technician and a teacher.
 She is visually impaired and legally blind, and was inspired to go into engineering in order to design a self-driving car that she could use.
 After becoming a student at the California Polytechnic State University, San Luis Obispo, her interests shifted to computer science.

 She graduated with a bachelor's degree in computer science in 1994, and continued at Cal Poly for a master's degree in 1996.
 Next, she went to Arizona State University for doctoral study in computer science.
 She completed her Ph.D. in 2003, with a dissertation combining topics from computer science education and software engineering.

 Career

 After completing her Ph.D., Ludi joined the faculty of the Rochester Institute of Technology.
 She moved to the University of North Texas in 2016, and served as interim department chair from 2021 to 2022.
+In June of 2024 Ludi began to serve as the Associate Dean for Academic Affairs in conjunction with her previous assignment.

 Recognition

-Ludi was named as a Distinguished Member of the Association for Computing Machinery, in the 2024 cohort of distinguished members, "for contributions to accessible computer science education research".
+Ludi was named as an ACM Distinguished Member, in the 2024 cohort of distinguished members, "for contributions to accessible computer science education research".